newmen/seasons/README.md

 # Generator of Seasons images

-This project was wrote for course of "Computer Graphics" which I've listened in MUCTR.
-Lectures were read by Solomonova N.D.
-Under running the program graws images with random scenery of some year time.
+This project was written for course of "Computer Graphics" which I've listened in MUCTR.
+Solomonova N.D had read these lectures.
+Under running the program draws images with a random scenery of some year time.
 The drawing algorithm uses the Golden Section and the Fibonacci number series.

 ===